presidential-innovation-fellows/pif-website/CONTRIBUTING.md

 When contributing a new feature or fix: work on a new branch, commit and push your contributions to your remote fork, then open a pull request within the upstream repository to describe what changes you made and why.

+You are encouraged to deploy your changes to a staging site on Federalist, and include the link in the body of your pull request.

 ### Updating Site Data

-In the `/_data` directory there are YAML files available for fellow bios, current/previous projects, and case studies.
-Additionally, there are specific fields for each YAML file and corresponding approved values.
+In the **/_data** directory there are YAML files which specify information about fellows, agencies, projects, and case studies.
+Each kind of YAML file has a specific set of data fields and corresponding approved values.

-**NOTE:** When adding info to YAML files, if the text added contains a , or . please use "" around the text.
-ALSO, if you need to quote something (using ""), use '' instead.
+When adding info to YAML files, if the text contains a comma (`,`) or period (`.`) please surround the text with double quotes (`""`).
+If the text itself contains quotes, use single quotes (`''`).

 #### Fellows

-LOCATION: `/_data/fellows/`

-FILENAME: lastname-firstname.yml
+Fellows partner with agencies to work on projects.

+File(s): **/_data/fellows/`lastname-firstname`.yml**

 field | format/info
 --- | ---